josherrickson/stata-regression/stata_markdown/05-regression.md

 is no practical significance (aka clinical significance, a difference that isn't scientifically interesting).
 This is mostly a function of sample size; with a large sample even very small effects can have small p-values.
 Alternatively, a large practical significance with a low statistical significance can occur with very noisy data or a small sample size, which might indicate further study with a larger sample is needed.

+In this example, the gender difference may qualify - the model is estimating that women respondents pay almost $ 10 more than men on average, however, this coefficient is not statistically distinguishable from 0.
+The confidence interval, ranging from -30 to 50, it extremely wide.
+It's possible that there is a different between the genders of the respondent, but the estimate is small and noisy - and our sample size is not sufficient.
+All we can conclusively say is that we do not have enough evidence to claim there is a difference in gender.

 ^#^^#^^#^ Including categorical predictors